buhains/NPC-Randomiser/README.md

 # Installation
 Ensure you have [Python 3](https://www.python.org/downloads/) installed on your computer.

-This program can be run via Python or any Command Prompt software.
+This program can be run via Python or any Terminal interfacing software.

 # Changing Values
 You can easily [modify the .py](#modify-the-python-file) to add, change or remove: